slu-soc1120/syllabus/docs/policies.md

 Given that these are not abstract concerns, everything laid out here represents a best case scenario for the semester.
 We may find ourselves needing to change some course policies, reading and assignment schedules, and even teaching modalities based on the challenges we are confronted with this semester.
 I ask for your patience and your flexibility if and when we do need to make these changes.
 For my part, I will do my best to stay in touch with you and communicate clearly how these changes will impact our course.

 One way that I am proactively preparing for disruptions is to add two **"flex days"** to the syllabus.
 I do not have any content planned for **March 9th** and **May 9th**.
 If there is a widespread disruption, such as the need for many of you to move off campus, I will use these flex days as a buffer so that we can adjust our course schedule without changing the basic structure of the course.
-If we approach each day and it appears that we will not need to use it, that course meeting will be cancelled.
+If we approach each day and it appears that we will not need to use it, I will announce alternate plans for the meeting.

 Another way that I am proactively preparing for disruptions is to have meeting recordings from prior semesters available.
 In the event that I cannot teach due to illness, I may share recordings from prior semesters in-place of having in-person meetings.